H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

-This problem is a PDE analogue of another fundamental question: the regularity of stable minimal hypersurfaces in $\R^n$.
-It is known that these surfaces may be singular for $n\geq 8$ (the Simons cone being an explicit example).
-On the other hand, their regularity has been established for $n=3$ in the late seventies (independently by Fischer-Colbrie and Schoen and by Do Carmo and Peng) and for $n=4$ in the very recent paper~\cite{CL} by Chodosh and Li.
-The question remains open for $5\le n\le 7$.
+Our problem is a PDE analogue of another fundamental question: the regularity of stable minimal hypersurfaces in $\R^n$.
+These surfaces may not be absolute minimizers of area.
+It is known that they may be singular for $n\geq 8$ ---the Simons cone being an explicit example.
+In contrast, their regularity was established for surfaces in $\R^3$ in the late seventies (independently by Fischer-Colbrie and Schoen~\cite{Fischer-Schoen} and by Do Carmo and Peng~\cite{doCarmo-Peng}) and very recently (in the 2020's) in $\R^4$ by Chodosh and Li~\cite{CL}, in $\R^5$ by Chodosh, Li, Minter, and Stryker~\cite{CLMS}, and in $\R^6$ by Mazet~\cite{M}.
+The question remains open for $n= 7$.

 In our setting, as in minimal surfaces, there is an explicit singular stable solution (with finite energy) in large dimensions.
 Indeed, for $n\geq 3$,